 Antibiotics are truly a wonder of modern medicine.
-Never in a million years did the scientists that developed them think that nearly 100 years later, people would desperately need to take action to repair the gut after antibiotics are taken.
+Never in a million years did the scientists who developed them think that a century later, people would desperately need to take action to repair the massive microbiome damage taking these medications caused.

-While antibiotics clearly have their place in treating life-threatening bacterial infections, their overuse has led to a plethora of modern-day health challenges and autoimmune diseases.
+While antibiotics clearly have their place in treating life-threatening bacterial infections, their overuse has led to a plethora of modern-day health challenges and the curse of rampant autoimmunity in young and old alike.

-These recommendations are provided to patients of the clinic Biodynamic Wellness which specializes in helping people recover and maintain the optimal balance of the intestinal environment to encourage vibrant health free of chronic disease stemming from a compromised gut.
-The owner of Biodynamic Wellness, Kim Schuette CN, generously gave permission to share the recommendations listed below.
+The protocol and suggestions below are provided to patients of Biodynamic Wellness, a clinic that specializes in helping people recover and maintain optimal balance of the intestinal environment to encourage vibrant health that is free of chronic disease.
+I was given permission by the founder, Kim Schuette CN, to share this important protocol.

 Please note that these recommendations are helpful whether the antibiotic treatment came from oral medication or IV treatment.